 The food selection was good but not excellent.
-There were, for example, bread, salty and sweet pastry, fruits sand soup.
+There were, for example, bread, salty and sweet pastries, fruits and soup.

 Coffee was available from a coffee machine and cold drinks from the fridge.
 The lounge also had a beer tap.
 We didn't find strong spirits or wine.

 The catering was quite ordinary.
-The lack of warm food selections aside from the soup made us to decide for this 3-star rating.
+The lack of warm food selections aside from the soup made us decide on this 3-star rating.
 Catering tables were refilled on time and dining tables were cleaned fast.

 Friendliness of the Customer Service

 We got a really friendly service at the reception when we arrived.
-As mentioned earlier, the staffs were quick to clear tables and refilling the foods and drinks
+As mentioned earlier, the staff were quick to clear tables and refill the food and drinks

 Visiting Israel is a unique experience not because of the strictest security control we've ever had in all our travels.
-Leaving the country will be more comfortable when you arrive the airport early and spend your time in the lounge.
-Dan Lounge in the concourse C is a good choice.
+Leaving the country will be more comfortable when you arrive at the airport early and spend your time in the lounge.
+Dan Lounge in Concourse C is a good choice.
 We expect the other Dan Lounge to be quite similar.